 You’ve Been Diagnosed with Multiple Sclerosis

-Six words you do not want to hear.
-Did not tick the box on the mortgage application form for life cover, I didn’t.
+Here are six words you do not want to hear.
+Did you tick the box on the mortgage application form for life cover?
+I didn’t.
 Its too late now to insure your health, so you’ve just got to shrug your shoulders.
 Its even more important to plan for the future.

-Yup, the phrase, ‘You’ve been diagnosed with multiple sclerosis’ is a life changer and you must man up to it.
+Yup, the phrase, ‘You’ve been diagnosed with multiple sclerosis’ happened to mew to 1996.
+It really is a life changer and you must man up to it.

 Good news and bad news

 There is good news, the toast lands sticky side up.